 If you are on fire: Stop, Drop, & Roll!
 If your clothes catch on fire, stop, drop and roll wherever you are.
 Rolling smothers the flames.

 Participate in fire drills: Drills are used to familiarize you with the building's alarm, emergency exits you may not normally use, and the procedure for calling the fire department.

 Students with physical disabilities: Even if a disability is temporary, learn about fire safety, plan ahead for fire emergencies, and know your own capabilities and/or limitations.
 In case of fire drill/fire or other emergencies limiting elevator use, a person using a wheelchair/scooter should go to the nearest, safe stairwell to await assistance and two people should accompany them.
 One person should stay with them in the stairwell, while the other should leave to inform the proper authorities (Campus Police, emergency or fire fighting personnel) of the location of the individual.
 Campus Police, emergency or fire fighting personnel will immediately come and assist the individual out of the building.

-The two person rule helps insure that the authorities will find the person quickly and not have them left alone in the stairwell wondering whether the emergency is real or not and whether someone will find them.
-Learn more…
+The two person rule helps insure that the authorities will find the person quickly and not have them left alone in the stairwell wondering whether the emergency is real or not and whether someone will find them. title="Instructions for students with disabilities" target="_self">Learn more…

 Alcohol and Drugs: If you use either of these, you are especially vulnerable to being killed from smoke inhalation.
 You cannot smell smoke when you are asleep.
 Even healthy young people may not be able to escape a fire if they are intoxicated.
 You may not be able to hear the alarm or find the exit.
 Let the fire department know if you think someone has not been able to evacuate the building.